EtnMn/etnmn.github.io/README.md

 ### Layouts

 To edit the base layouts of all pages, edit the `src/layouts/base-layout.astro` file.

+To edit the blog layouts of blog pages, edit the `src/layouts/blog-layout.astro` file.
+Blog layout inherit from base layout.

 To edit the layout of the errors pages, edit the `src/layouts/error-layout.astro` file.